 What differentiates our work from other legal exhibit firms?
-The foundation of our forensic animations are grounded in scientific methodologies and portray the greatest realism with the latest technology available.
+The foundation of our work is grounded in scientific methodologies using the latest technology available in order to portray the greatest realism possible.
 As an example of the quality of our exhibits, look no further than this nighttime visibility case.
 We built the animation on the left.
 The opposition presented the animation on the right.

 Who do you think the jury believed?